ErdbeerenindenBergen/tenmo-venmo/capstone/README.md

    4. **[COMPLETE]** The receiver's account balance is increased by the amount of the transfer.
    5. **[COMPLETE]** The sender's account balance is decreased by the amount of the transfer.
    6. **[COMPLETE: though -- error message could be more specific.]** I can't send more TE Bucks than I have in my account.
-   7. **[COMPLETE: though -- error message could be more specific.]** I can't send a zero or negative amount.
+   7. **[COMPLETE]** I can't send a zero or negative amount.
    8. **[COMPLETE]** A Sending Transfer has an initial status of *Approved*.
 5. **[COMPLETE]** As an authenticated user of the system, I need to be able to see transfers I have sent or received.
 6. **[COMPLETE]** As an authenticated user of the system, I need to be able to retrieve the details of any transfer based upon the transfer ID.

 ### Optional use cases

-If you complete all of the required use cases and are looking for additional challenge, complete as many of the following optional use cases as you can.
+If you complete all the required use cases and are looking for additional challenge, complete as many of the following optional use cases as you can.

 7. **[COMPLETE]** As an authenticated user of the system, I need to be able to *request* a transfer of a specific amount of TE Bucks from another registered user.
    1. **[COMPLETE]** I should be able to choose from a list of users to request TE Bucks from.
    2. **[COMPLETE]** I must not be allowed to request money from myself.
-   3. **[COMPLETE: though -- error message could by more specific.]** I can't request a zero or negative amount.
+   3. **[COMPLETE]** I can't request a zero or negative amount.
    4. **[COMPLETE]** A transfer includes the User IDs of the from and to users and the amount of TE Bucks.
    5. **[COMPLETE]** A Request Transfer has an initial status of *Pending*.
    6. **[COMPLETE]** No account balance changes until the request is approved.